aleclarson/elaps/README.md

 Print `this.msg` with given time (in milliseconds) or `this.elapsed`.

+You can pass a string (followed by any other values) to override `this.msg` for one call only.
+To override both the time and message, the time must come first.

 ### `time(): number`

 Get the updated value of `this.elapsed` without pausing/stopping every pending lap.